Michael Harris II Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in the league.

-- The Phillies' 4.58 team ERA ranks 23rd across all league pitching staffs.
+- The Phillies have the 24th-ranked team ERA among all MLB pitching staffs (4.66).

-- Phillies pitchers combine to surrender the sixth-fewest home runs in baseball (48 total, one per game).
+- Phillies pitchers combine to allow 51 home runs (one per game), the eighth-fewest in the league.

-- The right-hander last pitched on Saturday against the Chicago Cubs, when he threw seven innings, allowing two earned runs while giving up four hits.
+- The right-hander's last appearance was on Sunday against the Chicago Cubs, when he tossed 5 1/3 scoreless innings while allowing two hits.

+- In 10 games this season, the 30-year-old has put up a 5.79 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .254 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.